Júlio Pomar: the Artist of Figuration

-Júlio Pomar was one of the artists with the greatest impact on Portuguese art in the 20th century, since the beginning of his career.
-Committed to social problems, he started in the neo-realism artistic movement, which took up the aesthetic and social attitude of nineteenth-century realism, while simultaneously demonstrating the new concerns of the twentieth century.
+Júlio Pomar was one of the artists with the greatest impact on the Portuguese arts of the 20th century, since the beginning of his career.
+Committed to social problems, he began in the neo-realism artistic movement, which resumed the aesthetic and social attitude of 19th century realism, simultaneously demonstrating the new concerns of the 20th century.
 For seven decades it managed to constantly reinvent itself, whether in the techniques and means used or in artistic movements.

-First, in an abstract movement, between 1960 and 1966, we have the Tauromaquias cycle, which, according to Alexandre Pomar: "emerges, with the diversity of its various thematic topics, as a more emblematic series, to the horse races already painted in Paris, to where Pomar moves in 1963.
-In them, the reading of a problematic of movement was polarized, differentiated in the two series, where the tensional architecture of the forces in combat, first, and then the continuous speed coincide in the pictorial game as a syncopated arabesque and appear deferred the way you build your own space."
+First, in an abstract movement, between 1960 and 1966, we have the bullfighting cycle, which according to Alexandre Pomar: "emerged, with the diversity of their various thematic topics, as a more emblematic series, to the horse races already painted in Paris, where Pomar moved in 1963.
+In them, the reading of a problem of the movement polarized, differentiated in the two series, where the tensional architecture of the forces in combat, first, and then the continuous speed coincide in the pictorial game as a syncopated arabesque and appear deferred in the way that builds its own space."

 Between 1978 and 1982, the charm ofJúlio Pomar by the tigers, due to the invitation of Joaquim Vital to illustrate the translated edition blue tigers, by Jorge Luis Borges.
 In this tale the tiger is never seen, only its footprints appear daily, however the painter decided to represent these felines as the main theme, occupying a frontal or profile position.In the 1980s, crows appeared, linked to the poets of Lisbon on the tiles of the Metropolitano de Estação Altos dos Moinhos.
 This animal, capable of speaking, has great symbology for the city of Lisbon, as it is part of its coat of arms.
 Furthermore, it became for Fernando Pessoa andJúlio Pomar in a poetic device.